Metadata Encoding and Transmission Standard (METS)

 METS is currently in use by a variety of systems in the digital preservation space, including Archivematica, ArchiveSpace, DSpace, Rosetta, and many others.

-The METS Editorial Board is currently focused on a final release on version 2 of the METS schema.
+The METS Editorial Board released version 2 of the METS schema in March, 2025.
 METS version 2 simplifies the schema, makes it more consistent, and removes reliance on the outdated XLink standard.
 It aims to retain a clear path for migration from METS 1 for most use cases.
-A stable public release of METS 2 along with supporting documentation is expected by the end of calendar year 2024.

 Technical Attributes